-- Official high school transcript or GED test score transcript (along with partial high school transcript) showing a "C" or above in algebra, biology, and chemistry. - A GPA of 2.0 or higher in high school and college credit. - A score of 18 or above in all sections of the ACT. - An autobiography form. - Shawnee State ENGL placement score or transfer credit equivalent to ENGL 111S. - Shawnee State MATH placement score or transfer credit equivalent to MATH 130.
+- Official high school transcript or GED test score transcript (along with partial high school transcript) showing a C or above in algebra, biology, and chemistry. - A GPA of 2.0 or higher in high school and college credit. - A score of 18 or above in all sections of the ACT. - An autobiography form. - Shawnee State ENGL placement score or transfer credit equivalent to ENGL 111S. - Shawnee State MATH placement score or transfer credit equivalent to MATH 130. - Students with an overall ACT score of 23 or better and no category below 18 are eligible for automatic acceptance into the associate degree nursing program provided they meet the February 1 deadline for application.
+Admission after February 1 for these students is possible though not guaranteed.